Economy of Sierra Leone: Trade and investment

+Central Asia

+On 8 April 2025, Sierra Leone’s Minister of Foreign Affairs, Timothy Musa Kabba, paid his first official visit to Kazakhstan, where he met with Deputy Prime Minister and Foreign Minister Murat Nurtleu.
+The two countries agreed to enhance cooperation in trade, transport and logistics, healthcare, agriculture, and IT.
+Kazakhstan, a major global grain producer, proposed using the Trans-Caspian International Transport Route to supply African markets with food products.
+Additionally, the Kazakhstan Agency for International Development shared elements of its e-Government platform with Sierra Leone, building on a prior memorandum of understanding.
+A Roadmap for Cooperation between the foreign ministries was signed, and Sierra Leone also supported Kazakhstan’s initiative to establish a UN Regional Center for Sustainable Development Goals in Almaty.

 Currency and central bank

-The currency is the leone.
-The central bank of the country is the Bank of Sierra Leone which is in the capital, Freetown.
-The country operates a floating exchange rate system, and foreign currencies can be exchanged at any of the commercial banks, recognized foreign exchange bureaux and most hotels.
-Credit card use is limited in Sierra Leone, though they may be used at some hotels and restaurants.
+The currency is the SLE.
+The central bank of the country is the Bank of Sierra Leone, which is in the capital, Freetown.
+The government operates a floating exchange rate system, and foreign currencies can be exchanged at any of the commercial banks, recognized foreign exchange bureaux, and most hotels.
+Credit card use is limited in Sierra Leone, though it may be used at some hotels and restaurants.
 There are a few internationally linked automated teller machines that accept Visa cards in Freetown operated by ProCredit Bank.

 Membership of international economic bodies

 Sierra Leone is a member of the Economic Community of West African States (ECOWAS).
 With Liberia and Guinea, it formed the Mano River Union (MRU) customs union, primarily designed to implement development projects and promote regional economic integration.

 The MRU has so far been inactive because of domestic problems and internal and cross-border conflicts in all three countries.
 The future of the MRU depends on the ability of its members to deal with the fallout from these internal and regional problems.

 Sierra Leone is a member of the WTO.